-Draft list of permitted indications
+Draft list of permitted indications - closed for comment

 Sponsors should not make regulatory decisions based on this preliminary information, as changes may occur before finalisation and implementation of the supporting legislation.

 The TGA is currently reviewing stakeholder feedback and finalising the legislative instrument which is scheduled for implementation on 1 January 2018.